Other Bet Types

-There are more ways to bet in Crap besides picking bets.
+There are more ways to bet in Craps besides picking bets.
 Some are good and some are bad.
-You may accidentaly leave money from a winning bet on the table or you may want to bet with the dealers or the shooter.
+You may accidentally leave money from a winning bet on the table or you may want to bet with the dealers or the shooter.

 A self-service bet is a bet that is taken care of by the player, not the dealers.
 It’s your responsibility to put the money in the bets’ correct spot, pick up any winnings, and know that the bet is actually yours.
 Players who don’t watch their self-service bets are inviting other players to claim those bets as their own.